 If I want to make some changes, I just go back to the post.
 You can see these three dots here.
 When I hover over it, I can click on that and I can edit the post here.
 I select, edit, and this allows me to then make text changes.

 I can change the images.
 Alternatively, if I am going to discard that, if I wanted to change the date, I can reschedule.
 When I want it to go, I can also click cancel schedule.

 When I click cancel schedule, what happens is Facebook will then move it from the Scheduled tab into the Drafts tab and that means it won’t be scheduled anymore.
 And then I can also preview the posts, which is also a nice little feature to have as well.

-So I can see what it will look like in the newsfeed and in desktop view and also in mobile view as well.
-So, that’s cool.
+I can see what it will look like in the newsfeed and in desktop view and also in mobile view as well.
+That’s cool.
 And I’m going to X out of that.
 And that’s the first way to schedule a post on Facebook using Creator Studio.

 We went to post something, we chose the page that we wanted to post to, and then we went ahead and created the post uploading an image or a video, and then we went ahead and selected the Schedule feature.

 Now, the second way that I can schedule something is once again I’m in Creator studio, in the home section, and then where it says, Upload Video Here, where there’s a green upward arrow and the thing underneath it, I’m going to select that and this is obviously if I want to upload a video to be scheduled.

 And then this gives me the option to upload a single video, multiple videos, and it also allows me to post the video across multiple pages.
 In the case where you have multiple Facebook pages that are related, you could potentially schedule the same video to go across more than one page at the same time.